 On the flip side of the coin, it's rather bigger than its rival, especially in terms of depth.
 And perhaps not surprisingly, given the much greater zoom reach, it can't boast a constant aperture lens.
 Instead, its aperture lags that of the RX10 just slightly across most of the range where both lenses overlap.
 Nor does it provide quite the same wide-angle shooting opportunities, and battery life looks to be rather lower.

 In most respects, though, the Panasonic FZ1000 looks to give you a similar feature-set to its incredibly popular rival, just with a more affordable price tag and a whole lot more zoom range in a slightly bigger package.
-It's early days yet, but we're already expecting this to be just as hot a camera as the RX10, if not more so.

 Place your order for the Panasonic FZ1000 at one of Imaging Resource's trusted affiliates: